GEOFFCHARGE/WebPro-Lab/README.md

-# WEBPRO_Lab
-2025 Fundamental Web Programming Year 2 Semester 2
+# Fundamental Web Programming code
+**This repository is part of Fundamental Web Programming course @ School of Information Technology, KMITL**

+## ⚠️ Warning
+Some of the code may be incomplete because I didn't do it or couldn't do it